pingcap/tidb-operator/deploy/aws/README.md

   pd_count                      = 3
   # TiKV instance type
   pd_instance_type              = "t2.xlarge"
-  # The storage class used by PD
-  pd_storage_class              = "ebs-gp2"
   # TiKV replica number
   tikv_count                    = 3
   # TiKV instance type
   tikv_instance_type            = "t2.xlarge"
   # The storage class used by TiKV, if the TiKV instance type do not have local SSD, you should change it to storage class
-  # of cloud disks like 'ebs-gp2'.
-Note that TiKV without local storage is strongly not recommended in production env.
-  tikv_storage_class            = "local-storage"
   # TiDB replica number
   tidb_count                    = 2
   # TiDB instance type